Minnesota Central Kitchen

-Minnesota Central Kitchen brings together restaurants, caterers and hunger-fighting organizations to address food insecurity and job losses brought on by the coronavirus.
+Minnesota Central Kitchen helps communities respond to COVID-19 by re-hiring laid off kitchen workers to prepare needed meals from rescued food.
 Empowering our state’s hospitality professionals to keep working at what they do best—feeding hungry people—despite restaurant closures, the initiative also responds to the growing need for food assistance in the state.

 - Commercial kitchens with food to donate can submit information via MealConnect

 - Non-food items – like cleaning supplies, gloves and thermometers to regularly check kitchen staff’s temperatures – can be coordinated by emailing email@example.com